Shalom and Bruchim HaBaim! Hello and welcome!

-I am thrilled to welcome you to what promises to be a beautiful and exciting new school year.
+We are thrilled to welcome you to what promises to be a beautiful and exciting new school year.

 I’ve been doing some light summer reading and came across the following text: “Age is foolish and forgetful when it underestimates youth.”
 No, it doesn’t come from our Hebrew Bible, the Talmud, or some other obscure Rabbinic text.
 It comes from the sagacious writings of J.K.
 Rowling in Harry Potter and the Half-Blood Prince.

 Professor Dumbledore says this to Harry to help boost his confidence as embarks on a daring journey.
 In addition to the confidence boost, he explains to Harry that youth has incredible talent and power, and those who have aged out should not forget that.
 Well, I can’t promise that we’ll have a lot of daring journeys this year during religious school, but I can stress the importance of inspiring youth and helping them understand how much they have to offer this world.